coder1A/coder1A/README.md

 - 👋 Hi, I’m @coder1A
-- 👀 I’m interested in web developing and Android developing
+- 👀 I’m interested in Android developing
-- 🌱 I’m currently learning Java script
+- 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me coder1.com@gmail.com